 Related Article: Treating vertigo and tinnitus with Chinese medicine

-The Liver and Gallbladder belong to the Wood Element according to the Five Element Theory of TCM.
-Branches of the Gallbladder channel pass from the back of the ear, through the ear, reaching the area in front of the ear.
-Furthermore, the Gallbladder and Liver channels are connected.
-Accordingly, Liver-Fire can travel up through the Gallbladder channel.
+Physiologically, the branches of gallbladder channel traverse the back of the ear through the ear to reach the front of the ear.
+The liver and the gallbladder are exterior-interior connected Liver Qi Stagnation causes Liver Fire that hitches a ride up the gallbladder channel to the head where is cab cause tinnitus, deafness, ear ache or infection.
 This type of hearing loss typically comes on quickly and can affect people of any age, but is most common in adults with the following symptoms:

 - Tinnitus brought on by anger and frustration

 Consider our organic Free and Easy Wanderer formula!